gbraux/CMS-Outlook-Addin/README.md

 ## EWS Impersonation

 The add-in (through server-side PHP Scripts) have to make calls to EWS (Echanges Web Services) for advanced features (ie. set OBTP / UCCapabilites property to the calendar item).
-Impersonnation is used so the script (through EWS) can get access to the current mailbox of the user making the request.
-As such, a super user (with impersonnation enabled) needs to be used to make the EWS calls.
+Impersonation is used so the script (through EWS) can get access to the current mailbox of the user making the request.
+As such, a super user (with impersonation enabled) needs to be used to make the EWS calls.

 # Install